devanshibrower/Final-project/README.md

-# cs50
+# CS 50 Final Project

-CS50 Final Project
+This webapp will take a music playlist as input and convert it into a treemap data visualization by genre.